 Based on the pilot episode, at least, Speechless (it debuts tomorrow at 8:30, in between The Goldbergs and Modern Family) looks like another winner.
-The hook here is that the family, headed by Maya DiMeo (Minnie Driver) – husband Jimmy (John Ross Bowie from Big Bang Theory) knows his role is to support Maya's leadership and vision – have built their lives around attending to the needs of J.J.
-(Micah Fowler), a 16-year-old with severe cerebral palsy that has left him in a wheelchair and unable to speak.
-He communicates with a laser pointer and a board filled with letters and commonly-used words, but has spent his childhood in special ed classes as Maya moves the family from school district to school district, to the dismay of younger kids Ray (Mason Cook) and Dylan (Kyla Kennedy), searching for the perfect fit.
+The hook here is that the family, headed by Maya DiMeo (Minnie Driver) — husband Jimmy (John Ross Bowie from Big Bang Theory) knows his role is to support Maya’s leadership and vision — have built their lives around attending to the needs of J.J.
+(Micah Fowler), a 16-year-old with severe cerebral palsy who uses a wheelchair to get around and a laser pointer and letter board to communicate.
+J.J. has spent his childhood in special ed classes as Maya moves the family from school district to school district, to the dismay of younger kids Ray (Mason Cook) and Dylan (Kyla Kennedy), searching for the perfect fit.

 For a premise pilot, the debut of Speechless (created by Friends alum Scott Silveri, who more recently created or co-created NBC’s Perfect Couples and Go On) does an admirable job establishing the main characters and the family dynamics, like the way Maya’s tireless advocacy for J.J. can be simultaneously admirable and exhausting to those around her, particularly the other people who live in the house with them.